ubermag/discretisedfield/README.md

 `discretisedfield` is a Python package providing:

 - definition of finite difference regions, meshes, and fields,
 - analysis of finite difference fields,

-- reading and writing of different file types (OVF, VTK, and HDF5), and
+- visualisation using `matplotlib` and `k3d`, and

-- visualisation using `matplotlib` and `k3d`.
+- reading and writing of different file types (OVF, VTK, and HDF5).

 It is available on Windows, MacOS, and Linux.
 It requires Python 3.8+.